-- Start off by introducing yourself and something you could do to be more healthy. - Before you start the next section make sure you say something like: - "Today we're going to look at some difficult issues that many young people in Aotearoa face.
-We're going to talk first about what the law says about consent, then we'll talk a little bit about what you can do when you haven't consented.
+- Before you start discussing the material in the next sections, make sure you say something like: - "Today we're going to look at some difficult issues that many young people in Aotearoa face.
+We're going to talk first about what the law says about consent and what you can do when you haven't consented.
+We'll also talk about what to do if you experience sexual harassment or sexual assault.
 We'll then talk about pregnancy rights and sexual health. - It is very important that everyone feels safe during this session, so taking time out is okay.
-If something comes up for you during the session, speak to your teacher, school counsellor, someone you trust, your local Community Law Centre or YouthLaw."
+If something comes up for you, speak to your teacher, school counsellor, someone you trust, your local Community Law Centre or YouthLaw."